-6.102 Trees and hedgerows are important to the biodiversity of the area.
-They control atmospheric pollution, improve water management and local micro climate, enhancing the character and amenity of the area.
+6.70 Trees and hedgerows are important to the biodiversity of the area.
+They control atmospheric pollution, improve water management and local micro-climate, enhancing the character and amenity of the area.

 There is a lack of street trees within the area especially along the main route through the village.
 As well as the advantages outlined above, street trees also improve the aesthetic environment of the street scene and benefit the emotional and psychological health of local people.
-Street tree provision is included in Transport and Infrastructure Policy TR3.